Holcomb Awards Committee

 Provides up to $1,500 ($1000 maximum faculty stipend) in support for the development of new courses or the revision of existing courses, including Core courses and “topics” courses.
 The applicant is expected to teach the course supported by the grant during the following academic year.

 Instructional development applications have a deadline of the first Friday of February, by 5:00 PM.
 Signed, scanned applications should be sent to OSP@butler.edu.
+Decision letters will be issued by early April.

 Your application must consist of a program statement: